Aamir-Meman/aws-learning-saac02-stephane-maarek-2020/README.md

 - Overall it is **quite inexpensive** to store private AMIs
 - Make sure to remove the AMIs you don't use.
 -------
+## 3.21 Cross Account AMI Copy (FAQ + Exam Tip)
+**Q=1 What are the permissions for cross account AMIs copy?**
+- You can share an AMI with another AWS account.
+- Sharing an AMI does not affect the ownership of the AMI.
+- If you **copy** an AMI that has been shared with your account, you are the **owner** of the target AMI in your account.
+- To copy an AMI that was shared with you from another account, **the owner of the source AMI must grant you read permissions for the storage that backs the AMI, either the associated EBS snapshot(for an Amazon EBS-backed AMI) or an associated S3 bucket(for an instance store-backed AMI)**.
+- **Limits**:
+  - You can't copy an encrypted AMI that was shared with you from another account.
+Instead, if the underlying snapshot and encryption key were shared with you, you can copy the snapshot while re-encrypting it with a key of your own.
+You own the copied snapshot, and can register it as a new AMI.
+  - You can't copy an AMI with an associated **billingProduct** code that was shared with you from another account.This includes Windows AMIs and AMIs from the AWS Marketplace.
+To copy a shared AMI with a **billingProduct** code, launch an EC2 instance in your account using the shared AMI and then create an AMI from the instance.

+  ## 3.22 EC2 Placement Groups
+ **Q=1 What are EC2 Placement Groups?**
+  - Sometime you want control over the EC2 Instance placement strategy.
+  - That strategy can be defined usig placement groups.
+  - When you create a placement group, you specify one of the following strategies for the group:
+    - **Cluster** - clusters instances into a low-latency group in a single Availability Zone.
+    - **Spread** - spread instances across underlying hardware (max 7 instances per group per AZ)**critical applications**.
+    - **Partition** -spread instances across many **different partitions** (which rely on different sets of racks)within an AZ.
+Scales to 100 of EC2 instances per group (Hadoop, Cassandra, Kafka)
+---